GreatFruitOmsk/pyqtdeploy-mirror/doc/build_sysroot.rst

 installation, host and target Python installations and static versions of OpenSSL, sip, PyQt5, PyQt3D, PyQtChart, PyQtDataVisualization, PyQtPurchasing and QScintilla.
-The script itself requires Python v3.5 or later and runs on Windows, OS X and Linux.
+The script itself requires Python v3.5 or later and runs on Windows, macOS and Linux.
 It is a work-in-progress and completely unsupported and its name and command line interface *will* change.
 If you choose to use it then it is recommended that you maintain your own copy.